tektoncd/catalog/git/README.md

 ## `git-clone`

+**Please Note: this Task is only compatible with Tekton Pipelines versions 0.11-rc1 and greater!**

 This `Task` has two required inputs:

 1. The URL of a git repo to clone provided with the `url` param.